luomein/alloy_apprentice/docs/blog/posts/substitutable_syntax.md

 ## `let` Expression

-The output is an expression or constraint.
+The output is an expression or a constraint.

+!!! question "my assumption"

+    A `constraint` is just a kind of `expression` whose value is `True` or `False`.

 | | :white_check_mark: correct syntax | :no_entry_sign: wrong syntax |
 | -- | -- | -- |